 I. America's pro-Israel lobby

 America has the largest pro-Israel lobby in the world.
 Since 1954, it has been known as the American Israel Public Affairs Committee, or AIPAC for short.
 On a regular basis, AIPAC meets with members of the U.S. Congress and hosts events where its views are explained to America's decision makers.
 The organization also funds politicians in Washington if they are considered to be "pro-Israel" and will fight for Israel's interests.
-Incidentally, some of the biggest names in politics have received AIPAC's support, including John McCain, John Kerry, the Clintons and the Bushes.
+Incidentally, the biggest names in U.S. politics have received AIPAC's support, including John McCain, John Kerry, the Clintons and the Bushes.

-The following corporations either fund AIPAC or support Israel in some other way:: Starbucks, Coca-Cola (Fruitopia, Fanta, Sprite, Sunkist...), Revlon, McDonald's, Motorola, Dannon, Nokia, Estée Lauder, Intel, IBM, Johnson & Johnson, L'Oreal, Giorgio Armani, Vichy, Garnier, Siemens, Maybelline, Ralph Lauren, Nestle, Sara Lee (Hanes, Playtex, Champion, Leggs, Douwe Egberts, Bryan, DIM, Ambi Pur, Bali, Superior Coffee, Just My Size, Kiwi, Maison, Outer Banks, Wonderbra...), The Limited Inc. (Express stores, Structure, Victoria's Secret, Bath & Body Works...), Kimberly-Clark (Kleenex, Kotex, Huggies...), Apax Partners & Co Ltd, Delta Galil (Barbie, Victoria's Secret, GAP, Banana Republic, Structure, J-Crew, JC Penny, Pryca, Lindex, DIM, DKNY, Ralph Lauren, Playtex, Calvin Klein, Hugo Boss...), Estee Lauder (Aramis, Clinique, DKNY, Tommy Hilfiger...), Marks & Spencer, Timberland and Home Depot.
+The following corporations either fund AIPAC or support Israel in some other way: Starbucks, Coca-Cola (Fruitopia, Fanta, Sprite, Sunkist...), Revlon, McDonald's, Motorola, Dannon, Nokia, Estée Lauder, Intel, IBM, Johnson & Johnson, L'Oreal, Giorgio Armani, Vichy, Garnier, Siemens, Maybelline, Ralph Lauren, Nestle, Sara Lee (Hanes, Playtex, Champion, Leggs, Douwe Egberts, Bryan, DIM, Ambi Pur, Bali, Superior Coffee, Just My Size, Kiwi, Maison, Outer Banks, Wonderbra...), The Limited Inc. (Express stores, Structure, Victoria's Secret, Bath & Body Works...), Kimberly-Clark (Kleenex, Kotex, Huggies...), Apax Partners & Co Ltd, Delta Galil (Barbie, Victoria's Secret, GAP, Banana Republic, Structure, J-Crew, JC Penny, Pryca, Lindex, DIM, DKNY, Ralph Lauren, Playtex, Calvin Klein, Hugo Boss...), Estee Lauder (Aramis, Clinique, DKNY, Tommy Hilfiger...), Marks & Spencer, Timberland and Home Depot.

 II.
 The pro-Israeli lobby encourages war-mongering

 In 2001, the AIPAC-led, pro-Israel lobby was one of the loudest sources arguing that Iraq possessed weapons of mass destruction.
-The lobby wanted us to believe that Iraq's leader, Saddam Hussein, had connections to Al Qaida (the organization said to be responsible for the terrorist attacks on September 11, 2001).
+The lobby wanted the public to believe that Iraq's leader, Saddam Hussein, had connections to Al Qaida (the organization said to be responsible for the terrorist attacks on September 11, 2001).
 Of course, no WMDs were found in Iraq and no connection between Saddam Hussein and Al Qaida was proven.
 Nevertheless, the invasion of Iraq took place under the premise that Iraq was a threat for these reasons and, as a result, the Iraq of old, a vocal opponent of Israel and a potential threat to Israeli interests, disappeared.

 [...] once Russia has loaded the fuel into the reactor -- slated for Saturday – Israel would no longer be willing to strike for fear of triggering widespread radiation in an attack.

 Israel took out Iraq’s Osiraq reactor during a stealth mission in 1981.
-It is also believed to have conducted a similar strike on an alleged Syria nuclear site in 2007."
+It is also believed to have conducted a similar strike on an alleged Syria[n] nuclear site in 2007."

 (from "Israel has days to strike Bushehr," The Jerusalem Post - 8/17/2010):